g3n/engine/README.md

 G3N was heavily inspired and based on the [three.js](https://threejs.org/) Javascript 3D library.
 If you are curious about G3N and would like to see it in action we recommend that you install the [G3N demo program](https://github.com/g3n/g3nd).
-The G3N API is not still completely stable.

 # Dependencies